KhloeLeclair/Stardew-ThemeManager/README.md

 5. The literal string `/`
 6. The requested asset path.

-Our `IAssetLoader` is in charge of intercepting that request later on, and actually loading the base resource.
+Our event handler for `AssetRequested` is in charge of intercepting that request later on, and actually loading the base resource.
 The important thing, however, is that you can then in Content Patcher do something like
 ```json
 {
 	"Format": "1.25.0",